 Learning from the success of community-based projects (e.g. Wikipedia) to achieve this goal, a crowdsourcing technique fostering exchanges and collaboration is applied to incrementally update the platform.

-By also exposing all data we are curating with standard web practice, we allow other project to reuse this data.
+By also exposing all data we are curating with standard web practice, we allow other projects to reuse this data.

 This work was initiated during meeting of image analysts, imaging software developers and users at the 2013 European Biological Image Analysis Symposium EUBIAS2013.This first taggathon